In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Definition:

 DC CDI ignitions are solid state ignitions that uses a direct current power source.
-This can be either a battery, stock charging system (zener diode/bridge rectifier), or solid state regulator/rectifier with or without capacitor (capacitor allows for battery-less starting).
-All that is required is the input volt falls within the required range.
+This can be either: a battery, stock charging system (zener diode/bridge rectifier), or solid state regulator/rectifier with or without capacitor (capacitor allows for battery-less starting).
+All that is required is that the input volt falls within the required range.
 We will cover this in more detail further on in the article.
-An AC CDI ignition generates its own alternating current power.
+AC CDI ignitions generate their own alternating current power.
 Read more about these in our article on Electrex World ignitions.
 All “kit” or “CDI” references made through out this article pertain to DC CDI ignitions.

 Disclaimer: